deadghost/front-end-code-challenge/README.md

 This project uses tailwind via CDN in conjunction with garden.
 It's my first time using Tailwind but I am enjoying it so I plan on porting it over to garden.

+I like how CSS code that can be refactored sticks out because they don't belong to a utility class.

 ### Garden
 You should already be familiar with this.
 It's pretty much clojure's equivalent of Sass, Less, etc.